ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 ### Wholesalers

-- Purchase drugs from manufactures in bulk and must be licensed by the states they operate in for compliance with the 1987 **Prescription Drug Marketing Act**
-- Wholesalers may only purchase from authorized manufacturers and are not allowed to reimport batches of drugs once exported under this act
-- Create wide distribution networks to ensure availability by storing their purchases in warehouses around the country so that deliveries can be made in 24-48 hours
-- Drop ship lower-volume, high-cost medications on an as-needed basis
+Wholesalers purchase drugs from manufactures in bulk and create wide distribution networks to ensure availability by storing their purchases in warehouses around the country so that deliveries can be made in 24-48 hours.
+They also drop ship lower-volume, high-cost medications on an as-needed basis.

+The **Prescription Drug Marketing Act** mandates that wholesalers & manufacturers:

+- must be licensed by the states they operate in
+- may not reimport batches of drugs once exported
+- may only give samples of medication to doctors

 > **Note**: The federal **340B Drug Pricing Program** limits the cost safety-net providers, like medicaid, federally qualified health centers, and qualified hospitals paid for outpatient drugs through wholesalers.